05

 Madhavi closed her book.
 "I never meant to hurt him.
 What happened that night...
 I never thought he'd take it so badly.
 That he'd run.
 That he'd stay away for eleven years."

 Madhavi watched her husband's back.
+"Does it?"

-Back at the Raivansh mansion
+Back at the Raivansh mansion, Ekalavya stood up.

 Greenfield Junction accident 11 years ago.